Scionero/PDF2QAS/README.md

 ## Overview

-This document provides a guide for two Python scripts: one for processing PDF documents into question-answer pairs (Q&A script), and another for cropping PDF pages into columns and extracting text using Optical Character Recognition (OCR) (PDF Processing script).
+This document provides a guide for two Python scripts: one for cropping PDF pages into columns and extracting text using Optical Character Recognition (OCR) (PDF Processing script) and another for processing text into question-answer pairs (Q&A script).

 ### PDF Processing Script